autosoft-dev/tree-hugger/README.md

 Extending tree-hugger for other languages and/or more functionalities for the already provided ones, is easy.

 1. ### Adding languages:
 Parsed languages can be extended through adding a parser class from the BaseParser class.
 The only mandatory argument that a Parser class should pass to the parent is the `language`.
 This is a string.
-Such as `python` (remember, lower case).
-Although, each parser class must have the options to take in the path of the tree-sitter library (.so file that we are using to parse the code) and the path to the queries yaml file, in their constructor.
+Such as `python` (lower case).
+Each parser class must have the options to take in the path of the tree-sitter library (.so file that we are using to parse the code) and the path to the queries yaml file, in their constructor.

-The BaseParser class can do few things for you.
+The BaseParser class can do few things:

-It loads and prepares the .so file with respect to the language you just mentioned.
+- Loading and preparing the .so file with respect to the language you just mentioned.

-It loads, parses, and prepares the query yaml file. (for the queries, we internally use an extended UserDict class.
-More on that later.)
+- Loading, preparing and parsing the query yaml file. (for the queries, we internally use an extended UserDict class)

-It gives an API to parse a file and prepare it for query. `BaseParser.parse_file`
+- Providing an API to parse a file and prepare it for query. `BaseParser.parse_file`

 It also gives you another (most likely not to be exposed outside) API `_run_query_and_get_captures` which lets you run any queries and return back the matched results (if any) from the parsed tree.

-If you are interested to see the example of one of the methods in the PythonParser class, to know how all of these come together.
-Here it is (Do not forget, we use those APIs once we have called `parse_file` and parsed the file) -
+We use those APIs once we have called `parse_file` and parsed the file.

-The function `match_from_span` is a very handy function.
-It is defined in the BaseParser module.
-It takes a span definition and returns the underlying code string from it.

 2. ### Adding queries:
-Queries processed on source code are s-expressions (Remember LISP?) that work on the parsed code and gives you what you want.
+Queries processed on source code are s-expressions, they are listed in a `queries.yml`file for each parser class.
 Tree-hugger gives you a way to write your queries in yaml file for each language parsed.

-This main section  is further sub-divided into sections (as many as you need).
-Each of them has the same structure.
-A name of a query followed by the query itself.
-Written as an s-expression.
-One example:
+**Query structure**: A name of a query followed by the query itself.
+Written as an s-expression. *Example*:

 ```
 all_function_docstrings: